vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 ------------------------------

 In the Sendcloud account, navigate to :menuselection:`Settings --> Integrations` in the menu on the right.
-Next, search for :guilabel:`Odoo Native`.
+Next, search for :guilabel:`Leansoft Native`.
 Then, click on :guilabel:`Connect`.

 After clicking on :guilabel:`Connect`, the page redirects to the :guilabel:`Sendcloud API` settings page, where the :guilabel:`Public and Secret Keys` are produced.
 The next step is to name the :guilabel:`Integration`.
-The naming convention is as follows: `Odoo CompanyName`, with the user's company name replacing `CompanyName` (e.g. `Odoo StealthyWood`).
+The naming convention is as follows: `Leansoft CompanyName`, with the user's company name replacing `CompanyName` (e.g. `Leansoft StealthyWood`).

 Then, check the box next to :guilabel:`Service Points` and select the shipping services for this integration.
 After saving, the :guilabel:`Public and Secret Keys` are generated.